 Nick Linford is the editor of FE Week and an expert in further education funding and performance systems.

 He runs a series of popular workshops, conferences and webinars about funding and data, which have been attended by more than 15,000 people in the last six years.

 Nick is also author of the Complete guide to funding apprenticeships, two books about funding and data, and is the founding editor for Lsect’s weekly newspapers: FE Week and Schools Week.

-Billy initially spent two weeks as an intern at FE Week in February 2014 and impressed so much that he was offered a junior reporter position at sister paper Schools Week when it was set up the following September.
+Billy studied journalism at Anglia Ruskin University before gaining his NCTJ qualification.
+He initially spent two weeks as an intern at FE Week in February 2014 before being offered a junior reporter position at sister paper Schools Week when it was set up the following September.

 In September 2015 he moved from being head commander of the Bulletin, Campus and Movers & Shakers sections to become a fully-fledged reporter on both FE Week and Schools Week.